Plant Activators Market Size and Share

 By Formulation: Liquids Rule but Dry Products Retain Niche

 Liquid products dominated the market with a 68% share in 2024 and are projected to grow at a CAGR of 11.2%.
 This growth is attributed to their high bioavailability and compatibility with tank mixing systems.
 Stabilization advances now keep 90% activity for up to two years when stored correctly, significantly reducing waste.
-Dry products, at 23%, excel in transport efficiency and long shelf life but require on-farm mixing procedures that deter some growers.
+Dry products excel in terms of transport efficiency and long shelf life, but require on-farm mixing procedures that deter some growers.
 Concentrated suspensions close the logistics gap, delivering high active loads without sacrificing stability.

 The surge in fertigation and drip irrigation systems further tips the scale toward liquids, as these infrastructures deliver precise doses directly to the rhizosphere.
 Yet arid regions with limited water availability still prefer dry granules that integrate with existing fertilizer flows.
 Both formats will coexist, each optimized for local agronomic realities.